marcusig/woocommerce-product-customizer/src/readme.txt

 = Using the WordPress dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Live Product Configurator for WooCommerce'
+2. Search for 'Product Configurator for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard